MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   at the Node label that conveys this information.

 - For each relevant Node, the set of accelerator IDs.
-This is accumulated from responses to the query to stubs that returns the set of assigned accelerators.
+This is accumulated from two sources: (1) responses to the query to stubs that returns the set of assigned accelerators, and (2) Prometheus time series that report on the current memory usage on an accelerator.

+- For each (relevant Node, accelerator):

+    - the amount of accelerator memory currently in use;

+    - the latest time when a vLLM instance using that accelerator went to sleep.

 - A set of existing vLLM instances.
 Each is asleep or awake.
 Each runs a particular model, with other command line parameters.
 Each is in a Pod, on one Node, and uses a set of particular accelerators on that Node.
-Each sleeping vLLM instance: (a) has a timestamp indicating when it went to sleep and (b) is using a known amount of memory of each of those accelerators
+Each sleeping vLLM instance has a timestamp indicating when it went to sleep.

 - A set of server-running Pods.
 Each is running one of the aforementioned vLLM instances.